evoexchang3/EvoTrading/attached_assets/SHARE_WITH_TRADING_PLATFORM_1760525522023.md

 ## 📞 Support Contact

-**CRM Administrator:**
-- Email: apitwelve001@gmail.com
-- Project: evo-crm on Replit
+**For Credential Requests:**
+- Contact your CRM administrator
+- Provide a secure channel for credential sharing

 **For Questions:**
 - Integration issues: See `TRADING_PLATFORM_INTEGRATION.md`
 - Credential problems: See `TRADING_PLATFORM_CREDENTIALS.md`
 - Quick setup: See `TRADING_PLATFORM_QUICKSTART.md`
+- Environment setup: See `.env.example` in root directory

 ---

 ## ⚠️ Security Reminders

 1. **Never commit credentials to Git**
-   - Add `.env` to `.gitignore`
+   - Add `.env` to `.gitignore` (already configured)
    - Use environment variables only
+   - Never hardcode secrets in code

 2. **Keep credentials secure**
    - Store in encrypted password manager
-   - Share via secure channels only
+   - Share via secure channels only (encrypted email, secure vault)
-   - Rotate if compromised
+   - Rotate if compromised or on schedule

 3. **Database access**
-   - Read-only where possible
+   - Use read-only access where possible
-   - Use parameterized queries
+   - Always use parameterized queries (prevent SQL injection)
    - Validate all inputs

+4. **Request all credentials from CRM admin**
+   - Never generate shared secrets independently
+   - Coordinate rotation with CRM team
+   - Document credential sources

 ---

-**🎉 Everything is ready!
-Share these files with your Trading Platform team and they can start integrating immediately!**
+**🎉 Use these template files to guide your integration!
+Request actual credentials from your CRM administrator.**